GavinHuttley/tib/source/statistics/case_studies.rst

 Case study 2 – evaluate whether a query sequence belongs to a pathogen
 ======================================================================

-.. sidebar:: Data for case study 2
+.. margin:: Data for case study 2
     :name: Data for case study 2

     .. jupyter-execute::